teamrabu/rabu-schedule/readme.md

 		"iterations": [

-A list of all of the iterations to date for this release.
+A list of all the iterations to date for this release.
 Put your current iteration *first*.

 			{